hmbotelho/ImageJ-scripts/High Throughput Microscopy/batch_analysis/readme.md

 ### Sample data
 A sample dataset is included.
 Analysis should work with the default settings.
-Make sure **Mean gray value** is nabled in **Analyze > Set Measurements...**
+To analyze the sample dataset make sure **Mean gray value** is enabled in **Analyze > Set Measurements...**

 ### High Throughput Microscopy data
 High throughput microscopy images may be stored in files whose name describes the experiment, such as: